Our Club Crest

 This modern Killoe GAA crest replaced the previous design from the early 1990's.
 The new design first appeared in June 2012 after being gifted to the club by the Devaney family.
 It first appeared on Killoe jerseys during the Senior Championship in August 2012 and today appears on Senior, Junior, U21, Underage & Ladies club jerseys, flags and other club merchandise.
 The crest is not subject to any usage restrictions nor is it subject to any copyright or related restriction by any party.

-Download high resolution crest crest image for printing or digital purposes here.
+Download high resolution PDF (Vector) version for printing or large digital purposes here.